-The Solvency Self-Assessment is reviewed on a quarterly basis to ensure that the Company's capital adequacy and liquidity resources are sufficient based on the ii.
-Relationship Between Solvency Self-Assessment, Solvency Needs & Capital, and Risk Management

-Company's risks arising from its operations.
+The Solvency Self-Assessment is reviewed on a quarterly basis to ensure that the Company's capital adequacy and liquidity resources are sufficient based on the Company's risks arising from its operations.
 The Company uses a combination of BSCR and an internal capital model to determine the adequacy of capital.